 - When you filed your previous case.

-When you can file for bankruptcy again also has to do with the type of bankruptcy that you intend to file.
-If you already filed Chapter 7 and are looking to file Chapter 7 again, you will need to wait a minimum of 8 years beyond the date you filed your last case, before you can get a discharge in another Chapter 7 case.
+If you already filed Chapter 7 and are looking to file Chapter 7 again: You will need to wait a minimum of 8 years beyond the date you filed your last case before you can get a discharge in another Chapter 7 case.

 Schedule a Consultation With a New Jersey Bankruptcy Attorney